prashantdhruw/prashantdhruw/README.md

 # Projects

-**Microservices Architecture for Healthcare Platform** - I worked on a project to migrate a monolithic healthcare platform to a microservices architecture.
+<u> **Microservices Architecture for Healthcare Platform** </u> - I worked on a project to migrate a monolithic healthcare platform to a microservices architecture.
 I developed several microservices using Spring Cloud and deployed them on AWS using Docker containers.
 I also implemented a messaging system using RabbitMQ to handle communication between microservices and ensure reliable data transfer.

 **Data Analytics Platform** - I built a data analytics platform that collected, processed, and analyzed data from multiple sources.
 I utilized Apache Spark for data processing and Apache Cassandra for data storage.
 I also implemented a RESTful API for data retrieval and visualization using AngularJS.